e0958902/tp/docs/UserGuide.md

 ```

 ## Search
+MediTracker has a built-in medication library that you can search for common medications.
+This library contains
+information on the medication name, the illness that the medication is used for, and the side effects of the medication.

-To search for a medication in the library, you can type 'search', followed by the field you want to search for and the keyword
+To search for a medication in the library, you can type 'search', followed by the field you want to search for and the
-`keyword`.
+keyword `keyword`.
 You have to include at least one of the following flags: `-n`, `-i`, `-s`, `-a` to specify the field you want to
 search for.